eslint/rfcs/designs/2022-unused-disable-directive-flexible-config/README.md

     you've received the answers and updated the design to reflect them, you can remove this section.
 -->

-1. Should we allow severity levels to be provided as numbers?
-If we allow these numbers everywhere else and have no plans to scrap them, then we likely want to allow them here as well for consistency.

 ## Help Needed